firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ### Automatic Schema Discovery
 You can use the automatic schema discovery feature in `COPY FROM` to handle large data sources, reducing the risk of errors that can arise from manual schema definition.
 The following apply:

-* Parquet files - Firebolt automatically reads metadata in Parquet files to create corresponding target tables.
+* **Parquet files** - Firebolt automatically reads metadata in Parquet files to create corresponding target tables.
-* CSV files - Firebolt infers column types based on the data content itself.
+* **CSV files** - Firebolt infers column types based on the data content itself.
 Use `WITH HEADER=TRUE` if your CSV file contains column names in the first line. `COPY FROM` deduces the column types from your data, streamlining the initial data loading process significantly.

 Automatic schema discovery operates on a "best effort" basis, and attempts to balance accuracy with practical usability, but it may not always be error-free.

 The following query reads `levels.csv`, a sample dataset from the fictional [Ultra Fast Gaming Inc](https://help.firebolt.io/t/ultra-fast-gaming-firebolt-sample-dataset/250).
-The example implicitly uses automatic schema creation with `AUTO_CREATE=TRUE`, which defaults to `TRUE`, and also triggers automatic table creation.
+The example implicitly uses automatic schema creation with `AUTO_CREATE=TRUE`, which defaults to `TRUE`, and also triggers automatic table creation:

 ```sql
 COPY automatic_schema_table